“Dead people receive more flowers than the living ones because regret is more powerful than gratitude”

 Perhaps it was because she had learned that the good things in life were not to be taken for granted that she was able to appreciate those good things when she had them to enjoy.
 Perhaps, instead of allowing anger and criticism of others to flow so readily from within us when things go wrong, we could too.
 Perhaps we could be a little more thankful and appreciative than we are.

-In these days of pandemic a doctors lot is not always a happy one, but neither of course are the lots of our colleagues, our patients, or indeed any of those who seldom, if ever, contact us.
+In these days of pandemic nobody’s lot is a universally happy one.
 The truth is that life is difficult for everyone just now and it may well remain so for some considerable while yet.
 But ours is not the first generation to find it tough.
 And though the sky may well be full of dark clouds at the moment, they will, as they have before, one day part and the sun will shine once more.
 And when it does we will be grateful for its brightness and warmth, just as we can be grateful for all the many things, big and small, that we can take pleasure in today.

 Despite, then, the universal nature of sadness, happiness can still be experienced alongside it.
 Perhaps it might even be true to say that we cannot fully know what happiness is without knowing the pain of sorrow and that sorrow itself requires the memory of the temporary nature of happiness for it to be fully experienced.
 If so then, if we are to be happy, it must be alongside our sadness.
 We dare not wait for the absence of sorrow before allowing ourselves to be happy.
 It is not that we can not be happy because we know sadness, nor that we can not be sad because there are things to be happy about.
 Paradoxically, we can be happy and sad at the same time.